null

 AT WHAT AGE SHOULD I START SWINGING A WOOD BAT?

-Because all Phoenix Bats are speced appropriately for the age and specs of the hitter, from youth on up, you are assured that the great lessons that come from wood won't be washed away by unreasonable design and/or weight of the bat, something we have seen especially in competitors' youth bats.
+Given that all Phoenix Bats are appropriately tailored to the age and specifications of the hitter, you can be confident that the valuable lessons derived from using wood won't be nullified by impractical bat design or weight, an issue we've observed particularly in competitors' youth bats.

 WHEN SHOULD A CHILD MOVE FROM A YOUTH BASEBALL BAT TO A PROFESSIONAL SERIES BASEBALL BAT?

-We recommend, for baseball, that a child swings the K240 (new to wood, especially for 9-11 yr olds), K455 (if wood bat experience or 8 or younger), K271 (for the biggest kid) youth bat until the age of 11 or 12.
-Then the child should transition to the DR100 or DR5S youth bat.
-The barrel size changes from 2-1/4" to 2-1/2", but the length-to-weight differential only goes from a -8 to a -5.
-This makes for a smoother transition to a professional series bat a year or two later.
-By 14 years old, we definitely expect to see a youth swinging one of our pro series baseball bats.
+For young baseball players, we suggest starting with the K240 (ideal for 9-11-year-olds new to wood), the K455 (suitable for those aged 8 or younger or with prior wood bat experience), or the K271 (designed for larger children) youth bats until the age of 11 or 12.
+Subsequently, the transition to the DR100 or DR5S youth bats is recommended.
+While the barrel size increases from 2-1/4" to 2-1/2", the length-to-weight differential only shifts from a -8 to a -5, ensuring a smoother progression to a professional series bat a year or two later.
+By the age of 14, we anticipate young players will be adept at handling our pro series baseball bats.

-When ready to move up to a professional series bat, go with a -3 bat, which is required by most high school programs.
-The BB71 is a good choice, as well as it's sister the JK5 (same barrel but with a straighter transition in to the knob from the handle).
-Also look at the 271HD and 72HD, which offer increased durability, albeit without some of the customization options of the BB71 or JK5.
-A recommended length is normally 31", but it's available from 30" to 35".
-For all bats listed, birch for wood choice will give the most all-around forgiveness if new to wood and all-over miss-hits.
+When advancing to a professional series bat, opt for a -3 bat, as required by most high school programs.
+The BB71, along with its counterpart, the JK5 (featuring the same barrel but with a straighter transition from the handle to the knob), is an excellent choice.
+Additionally, consider the 271HD and 72HD, which offer increased durability, albeit with fewer customization options than the BB71 or JK5.
+The recommended length typically falls around 31", although it's available from 30" to 35".
+For all the listed bats, selecting birch as the wood type provides the most forgiveness overall, especially for newcomers to wood, aiding in minimizing miss-hits

 HOW DO ASH, BIRCH AND MAPLE COMPARE TO BAMBOO?